Aashs/Covid-data-scraper/README.md

-Covid tracker getting covid information from worldmeters by scrapping the website.
+Covid tracker getting covid information from worldmeters by scrapping the website.<a href="https://guides.github.com/activities/contributing-to-open-source/">this guide</a>
-<p>dummy code</p>